sirspudd/sspdd/recipes/crunchies.md

 - They replace and best any of the sports/energy bars I have ever tasted. (bias noted)
 - They are actually pretty low on sugar; ~1.5 cups of sugar for 7 cups of dry ingredients and 330 grams of butter.

 In any case; recipes abound, I have cribbed considerations off many and hence I cant cite every bloody influence.
-So follows my personal well worn recipe:
+So follows my personal well worn recipe along with WIP recipes as I chase a perfect hybrid of crunchie with Florentine.

+___

 # nutnurface uber cookie v15.2.3